-An LGBTQ pride flag at a Union United Methodist Church in Boston on Jan.
-5, 2020.
-Photo: Jessica Rinaldi/The Boston Globe via Getty Images
+An LGBTQ pride flag at a Union United Methodist Church in Boston, Jan.
+5. Photo: Jessica Rinaldi/The Boston Globe via Getty Images

 Utah on Tuesday became the 19th state to ban conversion therapy for minors, though the state's ban does not apply to religious counselors, parents or grandparents, the New York Times reports.